Chart Color Schemes

 Yagoona displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Yagoona, as evaluated at the latest Census in 2016, comprised 64.7% houses and 35.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Sydney metro's 61.5% houses and 38.4% other dwellings.
-Home ownership in Yagoona was at 28.6%, with the remainder of dwellings either mortgaged at 32.2% or rented at 39.2%.
+The dwelling structure in Yagoona, as per the latest Census, consisted of 64.7% houses and 35.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 61.5% houses and 38.4% other dwellings.
+Home ownership in Yagoona was at 28.6%, with mortgaged dwellings at 32.2% and rented ones at 39.2%.
 The median monthly mortgage repayment in the area was $2,167, below Sydney metro's average of $2,240.
-Median weekly rent was recorded at $400, compared to Sydney metro's $425.
-Nationally, Yagoona's median monthly mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent figure in Yagoona was recorded at $400, compared to Sydney metro's $425.
+Nationally, Yagoona's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing